Info for Parents

 A cadet who does NOT

-- Sell one entire booklet of ACL OPC Lottery tickets (and return stubs & monies).
+Sell required allotment of ACL OPC Lottery tickets (and return stubs & monies).

 will be required to pay for 1/3 of the “cost per cadet” amount originally covered by the SSC, per activity not completed. (example: if a trip costs $300/cadet and a Cadet misses Spring tagging, then they will be required to pay $100 to attend the trip).
 A Cadet not willing to cover the cost will not be eligible to attend the annual recreational trip.
 If a cadet is unable to attend one of the three required activities, due to unforeseen conflict, then the Cadet will be assisted by the SSC with an alternative way to fund-raise the 1/3 "cost per cadet" amount.
 Only Cadets who join prior to the Spring Tag Day will be eligible for the cadet annual recreational trip.

-Parents who have questions or concerns should talk to the Chair of the SSC.
+Parents who have questions or concerns should talk to the Chair of the Sponsoring Committee.

 As cadets progress, they learn valuable life skills such as leadership, communication, self-discipline, organization, and teamwork.
 These skills enable them to become directly involved in the weekly operation of the squadron.
 Senior cadets instruct classes, supervise cadets, conduct parades, and organize support training activities, along with many other important tasks.
 Under the supervision of the Officers and Civilian Instructors, the senior cadets play an integral role in the operation of the squadron.